MrMadguy64/Engine/README.md

 1) DisableVGAIO: disable features, that require direct access to VGA IO ports - planar modes, VSync
 2) DisableVGABIOS: disable features, that require VGA BIOS calls - set palette, set blink in text modes
 3) DisableVGATTY: disable features, that require VGA TTY calls - hide cursor in text modes
+4) DisableDirectBankSwitch: don't use bank switch procedure, provided by 4F01h - force BIOS calls
+5) DisableVBE20PM: disable 32bit protected mode interface, as it can be problematic
-4) PagesAvailable: 0 is default - it's the best option.
+6) PagesAvailable: 0 is default - it's the best option.
 Falls back to other values, if some information isn't available.
 Change it in case of problems - if BIOS provides faulty information about total video memory size, number of planes or number of pages.

 Flip requires VBE 1.1.
 Extended mode info is mandatory since VBE 1.2.
 Buffering has effect in planar modes only.
 Fastest buffering can be used if SwapEffect is flip.
 Buffered variants require Window B to be available.
 Some performance optimizations are possible, but they aren't implemented yet.
 Therefore some video modes are slower, than they could be.